In the largest Afghan enclave in the US, frustration, heartbreak and 'a sense of mourning' - KESQ

 “There is no going back to the country where our parents were born and raised.
 Or being able to provide services or assistance and watch children grow and do things there that would help society as a whole.”

-Many expatriates fear the collapse of the Afghan government and full-blown civil war back home.
+Many expatriates had feared the collapse of the Afghan government and full-blown civil war back home.
 They worry about Afghanistan again becoming a haven for terrorists bent on attacking the United States.

 “We shouldn’t fool ourselves and say that we won this ‘forever war,'” said Darby, referring to the long conflict that has claimed tens of thousands of Afghans and thousands of US troops.